dqfan2012/c_programming_language/README.md

-# c_programming_language
+# C Programming Language

-The C Programming Language 2nd Edition book exercises
+The C code found in this repository represents my personal work from the "C Programming Language" book written by Brian Kernighan and Dennis Ritchie.